 This version of the dance uses the same figures and chorus, with the following modifications to the set:

-	- The set has an imaginary flagpole center, which is used as one’s opposite dancer during Half Gyp, Back to Back, and the Chorus.
+The set has an imaginary flagpole center, which is used as one’s opposite dancer during Tack Over, Back to Back, and the Chorus.

-	- For example, on Half Gyp each dancer simultaneously passes right (stick) shoulder past the flagpole center (just past it) and retreats, then dances left (non-stick) shoulder past the flagpole center and retreats.
+For example, on Tack Over each dancer simultaneously passes right (stick) shoulder past the flagpole center (just past it) and retreats, then dances left (non-stick) shoulder past the flagpole center and retreats.

 The set if FULLY INVERTED during the Chorus by all dancers doing a Side Step to the Left (facing out), a Side Step to the right (facing in), and then a Galley Round to the position opposite where they started.

 At the end of the final Chorus, the dancers Galley-to-a-Line, forming a line of three which faces the music.